torvalds/linux/Documentation/filesystems/ecryptfs.rst

 ..
 SPDX-License-Identifier: GPL-2.0

 ======================================================
-eCryptfs: A stacked cryptographic filesystem for Linux
+eCryptfs: A stacked cryptographic filesystem for GNU/Linux
 ======================================================

 eCryptfs is free software.
 Please see the file COPYING for details.